Skip to main content

 In crystal healing traditions, Black Tourmaline is most closely associated with the Root Chakra and the lower body.

-• Crystal practitioners recommend it for supporting the adrenal glands, which govern the body's stress response and energy regulation.
+• Crystal practitioners recommend it for supporting the adrenal glands, which govern the body's stress response.

-• It is also used for joint health, particularly the knees and feet, reflecting its grounding connection to the lower body.
+• It is also used for joint health, particularly the knees and feet, which makes sense given its grounding connection to the lower body.

-• Black Tourmaline is traditionally associated with the immune system and is believed to help strengthen the body's natural defenses.
+• The stone is traditionally associated with the immune system as well.

-• Some practitioners recommend placing Black Tourmaline near electronic devices to mitigate the effects of electromagnetic radiation on the physical body, though scientific evidence for this application remains limited.
+• Some practitioners place Black Tourmaline near electronic devices to mitigate EMF effects on the physical body, though scientific evidence for this remains limited.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.